Broussard, Colorado beat UCLA 48-42 to begin Dorrell Era

 BOULDER, Colo.
+(AP) — The emotions radiating from Karl Dorrell weren’t for his first win as head coach at Colorado.

+It was for the performance of tailback Jarek Broussard, who didn’t play last season due to a knee injury.
+And that of QB Sam Noyer, who left the program before being re-recruited by the new coaching staff.
+And for all his players, really.

-(AP) — Tailback Jarek Broussard scored three times in his first start, Colorado’s defense produced two big fourth-down stops in the final quarter and the Buffaloes opened the Karl Dorrell Era by holding off UCLA 48-42 on Saturday night.
+Broussard scored three times in his first start, Colorado’s defense produced two big fourth-down stops in the final quarter and the Buffaloes opened the Dorrell Era by holding off UCLA 48-42 on Saturday night.

+“It gives us a start for people to recognize that we’re an up-and-coming program,” Dorrell said as the Pac-12 kicked off an abbreviated season.
+“So proud of them.”

-It was far from easy even after amassing an early 28-point lead.
+This was far from easy even after amassing an early 28-point lead.
 UCLA cut the deficit to 48-42 with 1:45 remaining on a 9-yard TD catch by Mike Martinez.
-But the onside kick was recovered by Colorado’s Dimitri Stanley and the Buffaloes (1-0) ran out the clock.
+But the onside kick was recovered by Colorado’s Dimitri Stanley and the Buffaloes (1-0, 1-0 Pac-12) ran out the clock.

 Broussard finished with 187 yards rushing as the Buffaloes won their fifth straight season opener.
 The game was played in front of 554 fans made up of family and friends due to COVID-19 restrictions.